-Showcase your work so future customers and clients can see what you have to offer before they even taste your food.
-During weddings take pictures of the event and create a portfolio for future clients to see.
-Design a website that not only features information about your food truck, such as the menu and contact info, but also add a special catering section, especially for weddings.
-A FAQ page can help educate clients about the wedding catering process, and questionnaires and request forms will help you gain new clients easily with just one click.
-Ask that clients provide information such as their wedding date, location, theme, amount of people attending, preferred set-up time, whether there are any parking limitations, and also ask how clients heard about you!
+Design a website that showcases your work and explains your services, so future customers and clients can see what you have to offer before they even taste your food.
+Include your menu and contact information, and add a page about catering weddings.
+Inquiry and request forms will help you gain new clients easily with just one click.
+Ask that potential clients provide information such as their wedding date, location, number of guests attending, as well as how they heard about you.

 Use Social Media

 Many contemporary brides and grooms use social media to find wedding vendors.
 These media platforms are easy for your potential clients to navigate because they are familiar, as they are most likely something that the couple uses on an everyday basis.
 If you invest the time in curated social media profiles, you could draw in modern brides and grooms.
 At weddings, you can also hand out business cards with information about your website, Twitter, Facebook, Instagram, and other platforms to increase connections with customers.